 Who is entitled to apply for a patent?

 Only the inventor or the person who has acquired the rights to the invention from the inventor can be granted a patent for that invention.
 If the invention was conceived and developed by the inventor as an employee, the rights to the invention may pass to the employer.
 If intellectual property is likely to be developed by employees, contractors or consultants in the course of their normal duties, it would be prudent to put a written agreement in place before relevant work is done.

 When should I file a patent application?

 It is critically important to file a patent application before either publicly disclosing the details of the invention or conducting any commercial activities in respect of the invention.
-Any such actions will normally invalidate your right to pursue patent protection, although if such a situation arises, you should immediately consult your patent attorney.
+Any such actions will normally invalidate your right to pursue patent protection, although you should immediately consult your patent attorney if such a situation arises.

 How long will it take for a patent application to issue as a patent?

 A standard patent usually issues within a period of between two (2) to five (5) years from the date of filing of the complete application.
 However, the period can be shortened considerably if required.
 An innovation patent typically issues within a period of one (1) to three (3) months.
-Please note, however, an innovation patent must be certified before legal action can be taken against a potential infringer.
+Note, however, that an innovation patent must be certified before legal action can be taken against a potential infringer.
 Certification requires substantive examination of the innovation patent which may take up to six (6) months.
-Importantly, if during examination, the innovation patent is found to be invalid, it will be removed from the register.
+Importantly, if the innovation patent is found to be invalid during examination, it will be removed from the register.